synup/nino/README.md

 ### Config

-Set the `repo_name` in a `.ninorc` file in the project directory.
+Set `repo_name` and `dockerfile_path` in `.ninorc` file in the project directory.
 Names of repositories created will be prefixed with the AWS profile name used.
 Here's a simple config:

 ```
 repo_name=hello-world

+# set it to whatever suits you
+dockerfile_path=./aws/Dockerfile
 ```

+The config file is a bash script.
+So feel free to use anything bash-friendly.

 ### Usage